 4. Limited scarring

 During a UFE procedure, the interventional radiologist will insert a tiny IV catheter into your groin.
 Once the catheter is in place, they will inject beads of embolic agents into your blood vessels to block the supply of blood to the fibroids.
 The specialist will then cover the injection site with a bandage.
 No stitches are needed.
 The chance of developing scar tissue within the abdomen is minimal because the procedure is performed within the artery.

 5. Quick recovery

-You may experience cramping, which is usually the most uncomfortable 24 hours after the procedure and typically treated by pain medication.
+You may experience cramping, which is usually the most uncomfortable 24 hours after the procedure and is typically treated by pain medication.
 For a week after the procedure, the cramping will be mild, and you may feel fatigued and have nausea.
 UFE is performed as an outpatient procedure; therefore, most women are back to their normal activities the second week after the procedure.

 You can visit USA Fibroid Centers if you’re interested in experiencing the benefits of uterine fibroid treatment.
 Our fibroid specialists use the latest technologies and tools for fibroid pain and symptom treatment.
 We have multiple locations across America – including in New York, Georgia, Florida, New Jersey, Pennsylvania, and more.
 USA Fibroid Centers accepts most major health insurances and Medicaid.
 We also offer self-pay options.
 Our interventional radiologists have earned an unmatched reputation by treating thousands of women across the United States.